-There is a place, on the outskirts of Cape Town, far away from the wealthy suburbs, where a community of over 300 000 people live.
+On the outskirts of Cape Town, far away from the wealthy suburbs, is a community of over 300 000 people.
 Everyone who has ever travelled to the city will know this flat, vast area with rows upon rows of fragile tin structures, tiny wooden houses, or simple government housing as the Cape Flats.
-It is a strong contrast to the mansions built beneath Table Mountain, a clear indicator of the extreme inequality in Cape Town.
+It is a strong contrast to the mansions built beneath Table Mountain, a clear indicator of the extreme economic inequality in Cape Town.

-Manenburg, an area in the Cape Flats, is notoriously known for its gang-violence.
-Growing up here, children are exposed to violence, drugs and gangs.
+Manenberg, an area in the Cape Flats, is notoriously known for its gang violence.
+Children growing up here are exposed to violence, drugs and gangs.
 Many of them come from child-led households and have very fragile support structures.
-However, there is one support structure within this community that has become a beacon of hope.
+However, there is one support structure within this community that has become a beacon of hope – The Leadership College.
 The Leadership College, or TLC as it is fondly referred to, offers children in Manenberg high-quality education and a nurturing environment.
-Ashra Norton, the schools Founders says, “When the department closed the schools in the area because of gang violence, it was school as usual for us, with nearly a full attendance list.
+Ashra Norton, the Founder of TLC says, “When the department closed the schools in the area because of gang violence, it was school as usual for us, with nearly a full attendance list.
 I strongly believe that children are safer inside the school grounds than at home.”

-The building structures of The Leadership College are modest.
-But that it is not important, it is what happens inside these buildings that make it so unique.
-Mr. Atcha, the principle, stands at the school gate and greets all 650 high school students by name every morning.
-He knows each pupil.
-He quickly recognises if they have something troubling them.
-The door to his office is always open and many hours are spent assisting students with problems they may be having outside of at school or at home.
+The building structures of The Leadership College may be modest, but it is what happens inside these buildings that makes this place so unique.
+Mr Atcha, the Principal, stands at the school gate and greets all 650 high school students by name every morning.
+He knows each pupil and quickly recognises if they have something troubling them.
+The door to his office is always open and many hours are spent assisting students with problems they may be facing at school or at home.

 The RGC project team is very inspired by the work this school does.
-Over the last 5 years they have expanded and now have 5 schools in the area.
+Over the last 5 years, they have expanded and now have 5 schools in the area.
 We are honoured to say that The Leadership College has agreed to partner with us for our research.
-With them, we will be able to establish what exactly the barriers are to tertiary education and how best to adapt our model to enable more students to attend University.
+With their help, we will be able to establish what the exact barriers to tertiary education are and how best to adapt our model to enable more students to attend University.
 We will also learn what it means to build a community that stands together, in solidarity for the future of young people in South Africa.

-We look forward to the research with a partner that will help us to truly understand the context in which we wish to work in the future.
+We look forward to working with a research partner that will help us to truly understand the context in which we wish to work in the future.